SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 By default, users **SHOULD** be prohibited by policy from creating RBAC rules for networks in their projects, to prevent the creation of faux provider networks.

+## Conformance Tests

+(TBD, current requirements should all be testable by API, though dynamic routing might be a bit tricky)

 ## References

 [^bgp]: https://docs.openstack.org/neutron/2024.1/admin/config-bgp-dynamic-routing.html